St Martin, Ludgate: History

-Some legends connect the church with legendary King Cadwallo (now usually referred to as Cadwallon ap Cadfan, father of Cadwaladr.
+Some legends connect the church with legendary King Cadwallo (now usually referred to as Cadwallon ap Cadfan, father of Cadwaladr).
 A sign on the front of the church reads "Cadwallo King of the Britons is said to have been buried here in 677".
 Modern historians would place his death about 682.
 Cadwallo's image was allegedly placed on Ludgate, to frighten away the Saxons.
 However, Middlesex and the London area were controlled by the Anglo-Saxon polities at that time and there is no evidence of British or any other occupation of the intramural area of the abandoned 'Londinium' since the late fourth century.
 Previously the sign stated that it was the West Saxon king Caedwalla but this was contradicted by Bede's writings that he was buried in Rome.
 However the earliest written reference is from 1174.
 A Blackfriars monastery was built nearby in 1278.
 The church was rebuilt in 1437 and the tower was struck by lightning in 1561.
 The parish books start from 1410.
 Before the Reformation, the church was under the control of Westminster Abbey, and afterwards under St. Paul's Cathedral.

 St Martin of Tours is a Patron Saint of travellers.
 Churches which are dedicated to him often stand just within city gates.
 A blue plaque next to church records the earlier presence of Ludgate, demolished 1760.
 The church consists of a lead-clad dome, topped by a lantern and on top of that a sharp obelisk steeple.
 From the lower part of Fleet Street the steeple stands between the viewer and the dome of St Paul's Cathedral.
 Wren probably planned to make a contrast between the spiky steeple of St Martin's and the circular dome of St Paul's.

 In "The Roaring Girl, or Moll Cutpurse" by Dekker and Middleton, Sebastian says "The clock at Ludgate, sir, it ne'er goes true".
 This might refer to St Martin's church.
 "I owe you three farthings, say the bells of St Martin", might refer to this church, but is more likely to refer to St Martin Orgar in Cannon Street (previously Eastcheap).
 In 1614 Samuel Purchas, a travel writer, became the rector.
-On the 17th century font there is a Greek palindrome – ΝΙΨΟΝ ΑΝΟΜΗΜΑΤΑ ΜΗ ΜΟΝΑΝ ΟΨΙΝ Nipson anomemata me monan opsin (Cleanse my sin and not my face only).
+On the 17th century font there is a Greek palindrome – ΝΙΨΟΝ ΑΝΟΜΗΜΑΤΑ ΜΗ ΜΟΝΑΝ ΟΨΙΝ Nipson anomemata me monan opsin (Wash the sins, not only the face).
 There is a 17th-century carved oak double churchwarden's chair – the only one of its kind known to exist.
+The north windows are by Powell of Whitefriars, representing the Abbot and Chapter of Westminster, the Bishop of London, and the Dean of St Pauls.
+Those high up on the south are also by Powell.